peterk/pimmer/README.md

 Please report bugs and feedback in the Github issue tracker.

-## Example result
+## Results

+The detected images will end up as individual image files in job folders in the ./data/results.

+The job folder will also contain a json file per page with the coordinates of the detected images.

 A digitized hat catalog like this:
 ![Hat catalog page](testdata/hat_catalog_page.jpg?raw=true "Hat catalog page")

-... can result in all the individual hat images:
+... results in all the individual hat images:
 ![Individual hat images](testdata/hat_catalog_result.jpg?raw=true "Detected hat images")